Cheap things you must see in Sydney on a Budget

 - The domed Queen Victoria Buildings nearby were completed in 1898, replacing the former markets on the site.
 The original concert hall later became the city library and the main occupant by the 1930’s were the city council offices.
 Refurbished as a major shopping complex and function centre, you can still see the inner glass dome and the magnificent stained glass window as well as reconstructions of the original cage lifts.

-- Hyde Park Barracks in Macquarie Street is one of the earliest colonial buildings.
+- Explore Hyde Park Barracks in Macquarie Street, one of Sydney’s earliest colonial buildings.
 Over the course of its history it served as convict accommodation,an immigration depot for female immigrants and was later used as courtrooms and government offices.
 Entry Adults $12, children 8

 - Stroll through Paddy’s Markets in Haymarket, near Darling Harbour and haggle a bargain from the hundreds of stallholders.